Sindhurakolli/DMDD_portfolio/another-page.md

 ![Octocat](https://raw.githubusercontent.com/Sindhurakolli/DMDD_portfolio/harini/hiii.png)

-Later, we came up with few modifications to the schema to add more attributes related to the image.
+Later, we came up with few modifications to the schema to add more attributes related to the image and optimise te design.

 ![Octocat](https://raw.githubusercontent.com/Sindhurakolli/DMDD_portfolio/master/dbschema.PNG)